keithtyser/sf-dining-rag/README.md

    - @rag_indexer.py for restaurant CSV data.

 2. **Generate Chunks**
-   - Each script organizes text into smaller pieces (“chunks”) based on context, ensuring each chunk has relevant metadata.
+   - Each script organizes text into smaller pieces ("chunks") based on context, ensuring each chunk has relevant metadata.

 3. **Embedding & Vector Store Upload**
    - @process_wikipedia_chunks.py and @process_news_chunks.py read the chunk files, generate embeddings, and upload to Pinecone.